strands-project/strands_perception_people/skeletons_cnn/README.md

 Skeletons:Msg :

-    It outputs the following msg
+    It outputs the following  skeleton.msg with the following format Header header
+    int32 userID
+    joint[] joints
+    time time